Enabling you to operate a crypto business in the UK by registering your cryptoasset business with the FCA

 The FCA has adopted a risk-based approach with regard to supervising cryptoasset businesses.
 This means that businesses posing the greatest money laundering and terrorist financing risk will be subjected to a more detailed registration assessment and ongoing supervision.
-The same applies to the FCA's approach towards taking enforcement action against your firm where misconduct or breach have taken plan.
+The same applies to the FCA's approach towards taking enforcement action against your firm where misconduct or breach has taken plan.

 The FCA will assess your business and expect you to demonstrate that you have adequate and relevant policies and procedural documents in place, as well as internal controls, to effectively manage the risk of money laundering and terrorist financing.
 Your business will be expected to understand its risks and mitigation measures to reduce the risk of money laundering and terrorist financing.